hassanshaikley/AOTB/lol.md

 ow:
   Display Swipe animation on meelee attacks or something like that Redhatter q not working
+  Change DB URL + PW on the server
   Refactor + Test
     Remove repeated code
     dont use getters and setters where you dont need to